Safi1012/copy2me/README.md

 If you want to experiment with this application and learn more about the concepts behind Progressive Web Apps just fork this project and get started.
-A great introduction on what Progressive Web Apps are exaclty can be found on <a href="https://developers.google.com/web/progressive-web-apps/" target="_blank">Google's Developers</a> site.
+A great introduction on what Progressive Web Apps are exactly can be found on <a href="https://developers.google.com/web/progressive-web-apps/" target="_blank">Google's Developers</a> site.

 The following steps explain all steps in order to execute Copy2me on your local machine: